raytopianprojects/python-gamedev/README.md

 # Python Gamedev
 A repo to promote game development (gamedev) in Python!
-Help us add resources by making a pull request :) Thank You!
+Help us add resources by making a pull request and promoting gamedev in Python :) Thank You!

 ## Why Python?
 Python is a easy language to use with an amazing ecosystem that supports it.
 Python also is one of the most popular programming languages in the world and continues to grow and improve.